zebulonmcknight/cs325_final/README.md

    kaggle competitions download -c dog-breed-identification

+   DO NOT COMMIT ANY DATA (Compressed or Not) TO THE REPO.
+THIS WOULD REQUIRE GIT LARGE FILE STORAGE

 5. Data will be downloaded as a zip file, unzip this file into a subdirectory called _data_.

    Your final directory should resemble: cs325_final/data/.
 All code will be developed assuming this file structure.